 With respect to our third goal, the fact that an English-language cognitive intervention protocol remains efficacious in Latin American students suggests firstly that the translation and adaptation of the protocol were accurate and correct.
 Secondly, findings suggest structured interventions of this kind might not be affected by cross-cultural differences.
 However, the validity of this claim has to be tested in further research with proper statistics methods such as measurement invariance (e.g., Burgess, DiBartolo, & Rendón, 2016), non-Western clinical samples, and other non-student population.
 Although there is a growing interest in how Latinos deal with perfectionism, most research relied in Latinos living in the USA (Burgess et al., 2016; Chang, Hirsch, Sanna, Jeglic, & Fabian, 2011; Ortega, Wang, Hayes, Slaney, & Morales, 2014) and cross-cultural research is still needed (Mobley et al., 2005).

-Finally, although this is a pilot study with no control group, there are other limitations that need to be highlighted.
-First, the lack of follow-up prevents investigation of whether observed gains were maintained following the end of the intervention.
-This is particularly important due to evidence pointing at the issue of the long-term efficacy of perfectionism interventions (e.g., Nehmy & Wade, 2015).
-Second, although self-report measures are a widely used strategy in research, it is known that they represent a limitation for the interpretation of results due to the biases potentially involved in this kind of report.
-Third, limitations related to the implementation of the intervention have to be noticed.
+Although this is a pilot study with no control group, there are other limitations that need to be highlighted.
+First, the lack of follow-up precludes conclusions as to the maintenance of the changes in perfectionism and associated distress.
+Maintaining improvements long-term is of particular concern within perfectionism interventions (e.g., Nehmy & Wade, 2015) Second, limitations related to the implementation of the intervention have to be noticed.
 Since we did not specifically evaluate the use of the handouts provided, its contribution to results is unknown.
 This has been highlighted by other researchers (Pleva & Wade, 2007).
 Indeed, the use of these handouts might operate as a mediator or moderator of outcomes (Egan et al., 2014).
 Similarly, the fidelity of therapists to protocol was not specifically evaluated.
 Although therapists applying the intervention had similar levels of competence and experience, differences in delivering the intervention, personal characteristics or specific skills might have influenced the results (Egan et al., 2014).
 Finally, we did not evaluate the potential impact of other concomitant treatments (e.g., individual psychotherapy) on the results of the intervention.
+Future studies should also look at objective measurements (e.g., performance / checking measurements related to perfectionism).

 Despite all the limitations mentioned above, results regarding the efficacy and efficiency of the intervention are promising.
 Group interventions are cost and time-effective and provide feedback and support from peers and clinicians (Steele et al., 2013).
 Detecting maladaptive perfectionism in the academic realm implies reducing many costs, both in the health and academic performance of students.
 Overall, our pilot study could serve as a start to clinically treat and investigate perfectionism in Spanish-speaking samples.